Please check the links below for

-A: Nothing!
-Open House admission and participation is free all
+A: Open House admission and participation is FREE all

-associated pages for details).
-There will be concession stands to
+please see associated pages for details).
+There will be concession

-purchase snacks (cash only), with all proceeds benefitting
+stands to purchase snacks (cash only), with all proceeds

-the first year veterinary school class.
-You can also purchase
+benefitting the first year veterinary school class.
+You can

-souvenirs at the Gift Shop, which is run by the various student
+also purchase souvenirs at the Gift Shop, which is run by the

+various student organizations.
+All profits go to the student

 organizations.
-All profits go to the student organizations.
-The

-gift shop will accept credit cards, however, you will move through
+The Gift Shop will accept credit cards, however, you

 Q: What can I expect to see at Open House?